Passing (sociology): Academic framework

-Passing, as a sociological concept, was first coined by Erving Goffman as a term for one response to possessing some kind of, often less visible, stigma.
+Passing, as a sociological concept, was first coined by Erving Goffman as a term for one response to possessing some kind of stigma that is often less visible.
 Stigma, according to Goffman's framework in his work Stigma: Notes on the Management of Spoiled Identity (1963), "refer[s] to an attribute that is deeply discrediting" or "an undesired differentness from what [was] anticipated".
 According to Goffman, "This discrepancy, when known about or apparent, spoils his social identity; it has the effect of cutting him off from society and from himself so that he stands a discredited person facing an unaccepting world".

-Thus, inhabiting an identity associated with stigma can be particularly dangerous and harmful.
-According to Link and Phelan, Roschelle and Kaufman, and Marvasti, it can lead to loss of opportunities due to status loss and discrimination, alienation and marginalization, harassment and embarrassment, and social rejection.
+Thus, inhabiting an identity associated with stigma may be particularly dangerous and harmful.
+According to Link and Phelan, Roschelle and Kaufman, and Marvasti, it may lead to loss of opportunities due to status loss and discrimination, alienation and marginalization, harassment and embarrassment, and social rejection.
 These can be a persistent source of psychological issues.

 To resist, manage, and avoid stigma and its associated consequences, individuals might choose to pass as a non-stigmatized identity.
 According to Nathan Shippee, "Passing communicates a seemingly "normal" self, one that does not apparently possess the stigma."
 According to Patrick Kermit, "To be suspected of being "not quite human" is the essence of stigmatisation, and passing is a desperate means to the end of appearing fully human in the sense of being like most other people."